rapidsai/cudf/cpp/examples/README.md

 Current examples:

 - Basic: example that demonstrates basic use case with libcudf and building a custom application with libcudf
-- Strings: examples using libcudf with strings columns and creating custom kernels for strings
+- Strings: demonstrates using libcudf APIs for accessing and creating strings columns and for building custom kernels for strings